-Beginning of the year, I traveled to Indonesia with my friend to start our DMT with Indo Ocean Project.
+Beginning of the year, I traveled to Indonesia with my friend to start our Dive Master Training with Indo Ocean Project.
 This DM program is focused on research diving and marine conservation and it was exactly what I needed to get my head back in the science game.
-An incredible 2 months of diving around the coral gardens of Nusa Pendia, learning to love the famous-hectic currents and learning from an inspirational team.
+An incredible 2 months of diving around the coral gardens of Nusa Pendia, trading fear of the hectic currents to finally loving them and learning from an inspirational team.

 Here is my 10 step guide on how to take a study-cation

 1. Write down your goals: Short-term & Long-term.
 Career & Personal

 2. Create a list of the activities, hobbies, moments and people who make you feel most alive